angular/angular-phonecat/README.md

-  phones/...             --> static JSON files with phone data (used to fake a backend API) app.animations.css     --> hooks for running CSS animations with `ngAnimate` app.animations.js      --> hooks for running JS animations with `ngAnimate` app.config.js          --> app-wide configuration of Angular services app.css                --> default stylesheet app.module.js          --> the main app module index.html             --> app layout file (the main HTML template file of the app)
+  phones/...             --> static JSON files with phone data (used to fake a backend API) app.animations.css     --> hooks for running CSS animations with `ngAnimate` app.animations.js      --> hooks for running JS animations with `ngAnimate` app.config.js          --> app-wide configuration of AngularJS services app.css                --> default stylesheet app.module.js          --> the main app module index.html             --> app layout file (the main HTML template file of the app)